NameSurfer Suite

 The subnets subsection contains a list of subnets currently managed by the server.

-"Search" button, after which the subnet list displays only the subnets matching your search conditions.
-Clicking the "Refresh" button reloads the subnet list with currently
+You can search the subnets with the search function located at the top of the page.
+Input subnet name pattern and click the "Search" button, after which the subnet list displays only the subnets matching your search conditions.
+Clicking the "Refresh" button reloads the subnet list with currently set search conditions.

 You can add new subnets by clicking the "Add" button located at the bottom of the subnet list.